The Maximum Number of Pentagons in a Planar Graph: Proof of the main result

-\textbf{Case 3.~a)} Suppose there is a vertex $u \not = v$ which is adjacent to every vertex of $N(v)$.
-Note that in this case, neither of the edges $\{v_2,v_5\}$ or $\{v_2,v_4\}$ can be present in $G$, so $\N_0 = 5$.
-We have that $u$ contributes to 18 type 1 cycles, and every other vertex is adjacent to at most two vertices of $N(v)$, which must be consecutive.
-In particular any other vertex contributes to at most 2 type 1 cycles, so $\N_1 \leq 18 + 2(n-7)$.
-Finally we have that each of these vertices can be in at most one 4-vertex path from $v_2$ to $v_5$, since each such path must include $u$, so $\N_2 \leq (n-7)$.
-Hence $\N(C_5,G) - \N(C_5,G') \leq 23 + 3(n-7)$.
-We have that for any two consecutive regions, $uv_{i-1}v_iu$, $uv_iv_{i+1}u$, one must contain a vertex in its interior, since otherwise $v_i$ would have degree four.
-So at least three of the regions $uv_iv_{i+1}u$, must contain a vertex in their interior.
-However since the minimum degree is 5, it follows that each such region must have at least 3 vertices, therefore $n \geq 17$ and for these values of $n$ we have that $23 + 3(n-7) < 4(n-3)$.
+Note that in this case, $G$ does not contain the edges $\{v_2,v_5\}$ and $\{v_2,v_4\}$, thus $\N_0 = 5$.
+For any two consecutive regions, $uv_{i-1}v_iu$ and $uv_iv_{i+1}u$, one of them must contain a vertex in its interior, since the degree of $v_i$ is at least five.
+It follows that at least three of the regions $uv_iv_{i+1}u$ contain a vertex in their interior.
+However since the minimum degree of the graph is $5$, it follows that each such region must contain at least three vertices (since the vertex in the interior has at most $3$ edges to the vertices of the triangle $uv_iv_{i+1}u$), therefore $n \geq 7+3\cdot 3 = 16$.

-\textbf{Case 3.~b)} Suppose there exists a vertex $u \in V$ that is adjacent to precisely four vertices of $N(v)$.
-Without loss of generality, suppose these 4 vertices are $v_4,v_5,v_1$ and $v_2$.
-Since $v_2$ and $v_5$ cannot be adjacent, we have $\N_0 \leq 9$.
-As in the previous case every vertex in $V\backslash N[v]$ different from $u$ can be in at most one 4-vertex path from $v_2$ to $v_5$, so $\N_2 \leq 2(n-7)$.
-Note that it is not possible for all three of the regions $uv_4v_5u$, $uv_5v_1u$ and $uv_1v_2u$ to be empty since each of $v_1$ and $v_5$ must still have another neighbor, and so one of this faces must have at least 3 vertices.
+We have that $u$ contributes to $18$ type-$1$ five-cycles, and every other vertex is adjacent to at most two vertices of $N(v)$, which must be consecutive since $G$ is planar.
+In particular any other vertex contributes to at most two type-$1$ five-cycles, so $\N_1 \leq 18 + 2(n-7)$.

-If there exists a vertex $w \in V$ that is adjacent to $v_2,v_3$ and $v_4$, then we also have that one of the regions $wv_4v_3w$ or $wv_3v_2w$ must contain at least 3 vertices (so $n\geq 14$).
-Moreover any vertex in such a region contributes to at most one type 1 cycle.
-Thus, in this case we have $\N_1 < 12 + 3 + 2(n-8)$, hence
+Finally, we have that each of the vertices from $V(G)\setminus (N[v]\cup \{u\})$ can be in at most one path of length three from $v_2$ to $v_5$, since each such path must include $u$, so $\N_2 \leq (n-7)$.
+Hence since $n\geq 16$, and we are done by Equation~\ref{Equation:Induction_second}.